MesterMan03/blog/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Use a descriptive title for your PR, it will be used in the changelog -->

-- [ ] I have tested my PR on my device and it is working
+- [ ] I have tested my changes on my device and it is working
-- [ ] I am not using insecure packages in my PR
+- [ ] I am not using insecure packages
-- [ ] I am not adding malicious code
+- [ ] I am not adding malicious code that may harm the privacy or security of the reader

 <!-- Make a list of changes you've made so far here.
 If you add on more changes later, you can edit the list later. -->
 **Changes**: